neuroethology/MARS/README.md

 #### Docker support
 Installing MARS via Docker instead of conda will give MARS more protection from changes to your host machine, however it is a more involved process.
 Also note that because Docker for Windows does not support GPU access, the MARS Docker container is currently Linux-only.
-Step-by-step instructions to set up the MARS Docker can be found [here](docs/Docker_instructions.md).
+[Instructions to set up the MARS Docker can be found here.](docs/Docker_instructions.md)

 ## Running MARS
  MARS can be run either through a graphical interface or from Juypter/Python terminal.
 Before running MARS, make sure you do the following: